 Implant-supported dentures give patients a brand new smile using just two to four dental implant posts.
 These dental implants make your replacement teeth permanent and secure while also preventing bone loss and other problems associated with missing teeth.
-We offer implant-supported dentures and other tooth loss solutions at our offices in Alexandria, LA, or Vidalia, LA.
+We offer implant-supported dentures and other tooth loss solutions at our offices in Alexandria, LA.

 Losing many or all of your teeth can be an extremely frustrating experience.
 In addition to problems with eating, speaking, and smiling normally, many people deal with pain and discomfort because of their missing or broken teeth.
 Removable dentures used to be the only option for patients missing many teeth, but now, implant-supported dentures offer patients a permanent, functional, natural-looking tooth replacement solution.

 Implant-supported dentures consist of a fixed full-arch prosthesis supported by two to four dental implants.
 The procedure is an efficient and cost-effective method for restoring most or all of your teeth.
 Rather than using individual implants to restore each tooth, this procedure allows our surgeons to place the full prosthesis in one procedure.
 Below are some of the benefits implant-supported dentures offer patients:

 - A beautiful, natural-looking smile

 - Efficient procedure resulting in new teeth in one day